wingersonMJ/batch_randomization/README.md

 Lower and higher values are usually squashed, or level off, because the SIMOA fails to accurately measure high and low concentrations.
 If outliers exist, check if their absolute values exist in squashed regions of the calibration graph.

-## Checking values for samples run in multiple reps
+## Assess for variability across replicates
 *Run in multiple reps:* Some samples will be analyzed more than once by the SIMOA.
 For example, BDNF is run in 2 reps.
 This means you will have two BDNF concentration values for each sample.
 You use the mean of those values in the analysis, but a SD can also be calculated for that individual sample.
 | Subject ID   | Concentration Rep #1  | Concentration Rep #2  | Mean Concentration | Standard Deviation |
 | ------------ | --------------------- | --------------------- | ------------------ | ------------------ |